DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 ~ helm repo update skoala-release
 ~ helm search repo skoala-release/skoala-init --versions
-NAME                        CHART VERSION   APP VERSION DESCRIPTION skoala-release/skoala-init  0.13.0          0.13.0      A Helm Chart for skoala init, it includes Skoal... skoala-release/skoala-init  0.12.2          0.12.2      A Helm Chart for skoala init, it includes Skoal... skoala-release/skoala-init  0.12.1          0.12.1      A Helm Chart for skoala init, it includes Skoal... skoala-release/skoala-init  0.12.0          0.12.0      A Helm Chart for skoala init, it includes Skoal...
+NAME                        CHART VERSION   APP VERSION DESCRIPTION skoala-release/skoala-init	0.28.1       	0.28.1     	A Helm Chart for Skoala init, it includes Skoal... skoala-release/skoala-init	0.28.0       	0.28.0     	A Helm Chart for Skoala init, it includes Skoal... skoala-release/skoala-init	0.27.2       	0.27.2     	A Helm Chart for Skoala init, it includes Skoal... skoala-release/skoala-init	0.27.1       	0.27.1     	A Helm Chart for Skoala init, it includes Skoal...
 ......
 ```